escap/fenix-ui-filter/README.md

 # Available selectors

 The following are the default available selectors.
-The selector registry can be extended with the `selectorsRegistry` configuration.
+The plugin registry can be extended with the `pluginRegistry` configuration.
-In order to choose a specific selector
+In order to choose a specific selector specify the correspondent id in `selector.id` configuratino for each item.
 ## Dropdown

 Wrapped lib: [selectize.js](http://selectize.github.io/selectize.js/)